Fest drops Peter Yarrow over ‘indecent liberties’ sentence

 The 81-year-old Yarrow was to appear Sept.
 8 with a performance painter.
 A replacement has not been announced.

-Yarrow was sentenced to three months in jail over a 1969 incident in which the 14-year-old and her 17-year-old sister went to his hotel seeking an autograph and he answered the door naked.
-Former president Jimmy Carter pardoned Yarrow in 1981.
+Yarrow was sentenced to three months in jail over a 1969 episode in which the 14-year-old and her 17-year-old sister went to his hotel seeking an autograph and he answered the door naked.
+Former President Jimmy Carter pardoned Yarrow in 1981.